 The Elephant Mountain Project consists of three properties located in the Rampart-Eureka-Hot Springs placer gold mining district near Eureka, Alaska.
-The Project can be accessed by road from Eureka, a placer mining area located about 76 miles (123 kilometres) northwest of Fairbanks.
+The Project can be accessed by road from Eureka, a placer mining area located about 76 miles (123 kilometres("km")) northwest of Fairbanks.

-The Elephant Project consists of six targets which are interpreted to be part of the family of reduced intrusion-related gold system (RIRG) similar to the Fort Knox Mine, Ryan Lode and True North deposits located in the nearby Fairbanks Gold Mining district in Alaska, as well as the Brewery Creek, Dublin Gulch and Kaminak's Coffee deposits in the Yukon.
-All of these RIRG deposits are interpreted to be related to late Cretaceous-aged intrusive events within the Tintina Gold Province of Alaska and the Yukon, and are all associated with historic placer gold mining activity.
+The Elephant Project comprises at least six targets which are interpreted to be part of the family of reduced intrusion-related gold system (RIRG) similar to the Fort Knox Mine, Ryan Lode and True North deposits located in the nearby Fairbanks Gold Mining district in Alaska, as well as the Brewery Creek, Dublin Gulch and Kaminak's Coffee deposits in the Yukon.
+These RIRG deposits are interpreted to be related to late Cretaceous-aged intrusive events within the Tintina Gold Province of Alaska and the Yukon, and are all associated with historic placer gold mining activity.

 Prospecting and sampling has resulted in the discovery of gold values in grab samples of quartz vein material from the intrusive including 12.98 grams per tonnes ("g/t"), 5.21 g/t, 4.44 g/t.
 3.02 g/t, 2.59 g/t and 2.18 g/t gold.
 PDI collected a stibnite (antimony sulphide) bearing grab sample in 1991 in this area that assayed 12 ounces per ton gold (411.4 g/t gold).
 PDI drilled two (2) holes in the South Zone in 1992 without explaining the soil anomaly.

 Summary of Intersections Drill Holes EL 16-14A & EL 16-14B

 |Drill Hole||From (m)||To (m)||Interval (m)||Gold (g/t)||Silver (g/t)|